DashieTM/pycol/documentation.typ

 #section[Making Of]

 #subsection[The Game]
 We wanted to create our own little game and not just copy the game from the tutorial we watched.
 Therefore, we designed a two dimensional game where the player is a small ball and has to collect or eat other balls.
 There are two different types of balls to eat; green and red ones.
 By collecting a green ball the player grows in size and gets smaller when collecting red balls respectively.
 If the player has minimal size and collects a red ball the game is over.
 Touching the wall also ends the game.
 As the player grows each time eating a green ball it gets more difficult over time to avoid the wall as well as red balls.
+It is possible playing the game manually or letting the AI play the game.

 #figure(
   image("img/game.png", width: 80%)